Pando National Forest - The Trembling Giant

-The largest organism in the world is not an elephant or a whale, it is actually the Pando Aspen Clone or the Trembling Giant on the Fishlake National Forest.
-What looks like almost 50,000 separate trees is actually just one single tree with multiple offshoots covering over 106 acres in Utah.
+The largest organism in the world is not an elephant or a whale, it is actually the Pando aspen tree, a 106-acre aspen clone in Fishlake National Forest in Utah.
+What looks like a grove of over 40,000 separate trees is actually a single genetically identical tree connected by a massive root system.
+Its name, Pando, is from Latin and means “I spread.”

-Pando, a word in Latin which means “I spread”, is a massive grove of quaking aspens known for their bright yellow color in fall and the quaking sound they make as the wind passes.
-If you’ve noticed, its leaves actually all go from green to gold at the same time in fall.
-This is because the entire grove is a large organism where a massive root system connects thousands of aspen trunks.
+Quaking aspens are known for their bright yellow color in fall and the quaking sound they make as the wind passes.
+Often called the trembling giant, Pando’s leaves actually all go from green to gold at the same time in fall.
+This phenomenon is how Pando was first discovered by scientists flying overhead.

-80,000 years ago, a seed the size of a pepper grain slowly grew into what now is almost 50,000 trunks of aspen.
-It is the heaviest living thing in the world at 13 million pounds while being one of the oldest (almost 2.6 million years old).
+Sometime between 9,000 and 12,000 years ago, a seed the size of a pepper grain slowly grew into what is now a forest of one, with over 40,000 trunks.
+It is the heaviest living thing in the world at over 13 million pounds while also being one of the oldest.

 Quick facts about Pando: